 Risk / Reward — Students should learn to make calculated financial decisions, like credit card debt, extended warranties, gambling, savings plans, etc. They should also learn to analyze qualitative decisions for pros & cons, and short-term sacrifices vs long-term benefits.
 Certainly some of this is already sprinkled in many courses.
 I hope there are units and curriculum focused on this.

-Pros & Cons — Debate skills are useful, but they trap people in binary thinking and partisan politics by arguing “my side” is correct and perfect while “your side” is completely wrong.
-Real life isn’t so black and white, and perfect solutions are rare, so normally we must choose from multiple imperfect solutions.
-Instead of debating, I recommend students analyze pros & cons of both sides, especially for emotional hot-button topics where this is more challenging.
+Pros & Cons — Debate skills are useful, but they trap people in binary thinking and partisan politics by arguing “my side” is correct and perfect while “your side” is wrong about everything.
+Real life isn’t so black and white, and perfect solutions are rare, so normally we must choose from multiple imperfect solutions to find the best compromise.
+Instead of debating, I recommend students analyze pros & cons of both sides, especially for emotional hot-button topics, where this is more challenging.

 Moral Dilemmas — Discussing and debating moral dilemmas helps students question assumptions and absolute rules (e.g. is it ever okay to steal, even if it saves a life?), and what is “fair” for whom.
 This understanding is very relevant to policy debates (e.g. when should social media platforms ban a repeat offender).

 Game Theory — This challenges students to think strategically about how people would really react.
-This skill is relevant to policy debates to avoid unintended consequences. (e.g. A fine too small actually increases bad behavior.
-Paying a bounty for snakes killed leads to people breeding snakes.)
+This skill is relevant to policy debates to avoid unintended consequences. (e.g. Paying a bounty for snakes killed led to people breeding snakes for profit.
+Charging parents a small fine for being to late to pick up from daycare led to more lateness because they felt justified paying for extra time.)

 Brain Teasers — Trick questions help students learn to ignore irrelevant clues, which may help them analyze misleading claims in the real world.